 Supernatural elements and spirits that may be atmospheric or unsettling.

 The book addresses alcoholism and parental neglect with a direct, unflinching realism.
-The approach to spirituality and 'ghosts' is rooted in Indigenous culture, treating the supernatural as a tangible extension of grief and history.
-The resolution is realistic and hopeful, suggesting that while the past cannot be erased, it can be integrated into a healthy identity.
+The resolution is realistic and hopeful, suggesting that while the past cannot be erased, it can be integrated into a sense of self.

 A thoughtful teenager who feels out of place in their family or is dealing with the complex emotions of losing a parent they had a difficult relationship with.
 It is perfect for a reader who enjoys atmospheric, character-driven stories with a touch of the mystical.

 Parents should be aware of the frank depictions of the effects of alcoholism.
-It is helpful to understand the basic context of Métis and First Nations history in Canada, though the book provides much of its own emotional context.
 A parent might reach for this after hearing their child express feelings of being 'burdened' by family mistakes or after witnessing the child struggle with the absence or recovery of a family member dealing with addiction.

-Younger teens (12-14) will likely focus on the 'spooky' elements and the blossoming friendship, while older teens (15-18) will better grasp the nuances of the intergenerational trauma and the search for cultural identity.
+Younger teens (12-14) will likely focus on the 'spooky' elements and the blossoming friendship, while older teens (15-18) will better grasp the nuances of the intergenerational trauma and the characters' connection to their heritage.

-Unlike many YA novels that treat the supernatural as a horror trope, Bone Dance uses it as a sophisticated metaphor for cultural memory and the psychological weight of the past, specifically within an Indigenous framework.
+Unlike many YA novels that treat the supernatural as a horror trope, Bone Dance uses it as a sophisticated metaphor for cultural memory and the psychological weight of the past. ```

 The story alternates between Alexandra, who has recently inherited a cabin in rural Manitoba from her late father, and Lonny, a local boy with deep ties to that same land.
 Both are of Indigenous heritage and are struggling with the fallout of parental failure, particularly related to alcoholism and abandonment.
 As they meet and interact, they discover they are both 'haunted' by spirits and the heavy expectations of their lineages, eventually finding a path toward mutual healing and self-acceptance.